glpi-project/doc-agent/source/installation/windows-command-line.rst

    * ``feat_COLLECT``: to select Collect task for installation
    * ``feat_WOL``: to select WakeOnLan task for installation

    The base feature is ``feat_AGENT`` which is always selected and includes Inventory task.
-By default, Deploy and Collect tasks are also selected.
+   Since v1.8, no other task is selected by default.

 .. _agent-monitor: